Factors contributing to obesity

 At Houston Weight Loss Surgery Center, we recommend changing your eating habits in a reasonable, realistic and intelligent fashion to avoid the yo-yo dieting effect.
 We emphasize to our patients the importance of changing what and when they eat before simply decreasing their total daily calorie intake.

-Not all calories are created equal and the first step towards healthy living and weight loss is eating clean food.
+In fact, not all calories are created equal and the first step towards healthy living and weight loss is eating clean food.
 Our patients are asked to stop completely all form of processed food like potato chips and candies.
-Patients are encouraged to avoid restaurants and to start cooking at home.
-Second, patients are asked to stop skipping meals and to front load their calories in the morning while decreasing the amount of food consumed at night.
-Calories consumed towards the end of the day and at night tend to accumulate as body fat.
-Calories consumed in the morning boost our metabolism and are burnt during the day.
-Third, we ask our patients to decrease their meal carbohydrate content while increasing their consumption of lean protein and good fats like avocados and nuts.
+Throw away all sweets from your house.
+Sugar and white flour increase insulin resistance and result in weight gain.
+Therefore, we ask our patients to decrease their meal carbohydrate content while increasing their consumption of lean protein and good fats like avocados and nuts.
 Lean protein and healthy fats increase satiety, curb excessive appetite, and increase metabolism especially the setting of insulin resistance.

-Once these recommendations are followed, patients are asked to start reducing their total daily calorie intake.
-Keeping a calorie count, paying attention to hunger cues and avoiding eating for comfort and out of boredom further promote durable weight loss.
+Once these recommendations are followed, patients are asked to start reducing their total daily caloric intake.
+Our patients are encouraged to keep a calorie count, pay attention to hunger cues, adopt intermittent fasting and avoid eating for comfort and out of boredom.